ndlib/usurper/README.md

   * [Redux Developer Tools (Chrome plug-in)](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)

 ### Building the urls from the exports
-  To build the apis call this.
+Before running, you will need to build the config file.
+All URLs and parameters needed are stored in AWS; run the following to fetch them locally.

-  * cd scrips
+  * `cd scripts`
-  * yarn install
+  * `yarn install`
-  * assume a role that can access the exports
+  * assume a role that can access the exports (or use `aws-vault`)
   * `node buildConfig.js stage=dev`
-  This must be done before you start the application.

 ### Running Locally
 * `yarn start`